European Parliament rejects deal for US access to SWIFT financial data. Next on the agenda: PNR deal for access to travel data

 What has happened?

 SWIFT dominates the market for “wire transfers” and electronic payments.
-When a bank or one of its customers transfers money from an account at one bank to an account at another, almost anywhere in the world, that transaction is typically accomplished through messages sent via SWIFT by way of its server cloud including mirror servers in the in the USA — even for transactions where none of the banks or account holders are located in the USA, such as transfers by European customers between banks within Europe.
+When a bank or one of its customers transfers money from an account at one bank to an account at another, almost anywhere in the world, that transaction is typically accomplished through messages sent via SWIFT by way of its server cloud including mirror servers in the USA — even for transactions where none of the banks or account holders are located in the USA, such as transfers by European customers between banks within Europe.

 In the absence of any legal protections governing such commercial data in the USA, SWIFT stores all this information indefinitely on its servers in the USA, and routinely makes this information available to US government agencies, without the knowledge or consent of the banks or their customers.